dividat/focus-shift/README.md

 # focus-shift

 focus-shift is a lightweight, zero-dependency JavaScript library designed for keyboard-based navigation in web applications.
 It restricts itself to shifting focus between elements in response to arrow key events.
-The behaviour of focus shifting can be guided by annotations in the HTML markup.
+The behavior of focus shifting can be guided by annotations in the HTML markup.
 This allows the library to work well with technologies that prefer generating HTML over interacting with JavaScript directly.

 ## Features